By Jada Wright

 Skills needed to become a sound mixer includes...

 - They must have a sharp ear for distinguishing when certain sound is unnecessarily higher than another.
-Without this, the whole programme could well and truly fail.
+Without this, the whole programme could well and truly fail.- A sufficient amount of knowledge on sound equipment and sound in media.

 - An acute sense of timing for when mixing the sound live, so that sounds don't overlap and become messy.